LSU men's basketball will have a new basketball coach, but it's a familiar name: Will Wade.

 I'll always be grateful for my time here, the relationships we build, and the foundation we helped strengthen.
 NC State is positions for continued success, and I'll be cheering them on moving forward."

-The statement is the culmination of buzz around his potential return that went from unlikely to confirmed in a matter of days.
+The statements are the culmination of buzz around his potential return that went from unlikely to confirmed in a matter of days.
 A major piece of the puzzle was the hiring of Heath Schroyer this week into a deputy AD role.
 Schroyer had previously served as the AD of McNeese State.
 LSU had previously hired Wade Rousse as its president, who had previously served in that role for McNeese and was the architect behind their hire of Wade at that time. .
 The Cowboys went on to win the Southland Conference in both seasons with Wade at the helm and earned their first-ever NCAA Tournament victory in 2025 before Wade's departure.

 RELATED